Chemicals all need handling with care.

 Give us a call on 0800 DUMP ME (0800 386 763) to arrange pick-up of your hazardous rubbish.
-We offer a seven day service and can also give you advice over the phone on what might be considered hazardous and how to deal with it safely.
-We’ll also give you a price indication over the phone, or we can send someone out to give you an onsite, no obligation quote.
+We offer a five day service and can also give you advice over the phone on what might be considered hazardous and how to deal with it safely.
+We’ll also give you a price indication over the phone, and then we can send someone out to give you an onsite, no obligation quote.

 What types of waste are considered hazardous?